 Career development workshops are offered quarterly and focus on both general and industry-specific career skills including resume and cover letters, professional writing, networking in person and online, building a professional website, documenting sound projects, developing your personal value proposition, internship and job search strategy development, and interviewing.

 An important component to the Sound MA program is the experiential learning requirement.
-Students in the program must complete a minimum of 160 experiential learning hours during summer quarter of the program via an internship or thesis while enrolled in an online internship course.
+Students in the program are asked to complete a minimum of 120 experiential learning hours during summer quarter of the program via an internship or thesis while enrolled in an online career development course.
 Learn more about internships.

 Northwestern Career Advancement (NCA)

 Another resource is Northwestern Career Advancement (NCA).
 The mission of Northwestern Career Advancement (NCA) is to foster excellence in career development, preparation, and professional opportunities for undergraduate and graduate students and alumni by providing comprehensive services and programming and by promoting strong partnerships with employers, academic departments, and the university community.
 Learn more about NCA.

 Feel free to connect with us regarding questions you have about career development.
 Email firstname.lastname@example.org.

 If you are a company or organization interested in working with the MA in Sound Arts and industries students, faculty, or staff please connect with us.